-If you wish to know more about them or contact any of them, please visit their blogs, follow them on Twitter and/or become their fan on Facebook.
+If you want to know more about them or contact any of the bloggers who take part in this project, please visit their blogs (linked above) and follow them on Twitter and/or Facebook.

 If you want to ask our experts a question to be answered on this blog, please use the comment box below.

 Tell us what you think are the best qualities every parent should have and remember, those qualities reflect your values and your focus in parenting.
 And in parenting, like the rest of life, you get what you focus on.

 Next Friday, the Top Parenting Bloggers will tell you how the parenting experience has changed their life.

 This post is part of the series Top Parenting Bloggers Discuss:

 - Top Parenting Bloggers Discuss (2): Parenting Challenges

 - Top Parenting Bloggers Discuss (3): Best Parent Qualities